JAlcocerT/JAlcocerT/content/blog/dev-git-TRICKS.md

 {{< callout type="info" >}}
-For a Python Dev Container, you can get one with this docker-compose.
+For a Python Dev Container, you can get one with **this docker-compose**.
 {{< /callout >}}

 {{< youtube "yUyxJr2xboI" >}}